fuyuncat/rquery/README.md

       - group field or expression,... : Fields or expressions to be groupd for aggregation selections<br />
       - sort field or expression [asc|desc],... : Sorting keys to decide order of the output records<br />
       - limt n | bottomN,topN : Limited number records to be printed<br />
+      - msglevel : The output message level, could be INFO, WARNING, ERROR, FATAL, default is FATAL.<br />
+      - progress <on|off> -- Wheather show the processing progress or not(default).<br />
+      - format <text|json> -- Provide output format, default is text.<br />
 - Variables:
 In any expression of select, filter, group, sort, variables can be used.
 The variables are in a @Var format.
 Currently, the variables can be used are,<br />
    - @raw : The raw string of a parsed line<br />